 When Disney Plus launches, Disney theatrical releases will no longer be shared with other services such as Netflix.
 The publication notes that this move will cost Disney around $300 million in annual revenue it currently receives from Netflix for pay-TV rights to its content.

 Instead, new Disney releases including live-action remakes of Lady and The Tramp, The Lion King, and Dumbo, and other upcoming projects including Captain Marvel, Frozen 2 and Toy Story 4, will all be streamed exclusively on Disney Play.

-New Marvel, Star Wars, and Pixar projects currently in the works are due to premiere on Disney Play.
+New Marvel, Star Wars, and Pixar projects currently in the works are due to premiere on Disney Plus.
 However, the company won't be pulling Marvel, Star Wars, or Disney content off competing platforms.

 According to Variety, Iger calls the planned launch "the biggest priority of the company during calendar [year] 2019."

-We can't wait for our first look at the new Disney Play!
+We can't wait for our first look at the new Disney Plus!